 How to get Google to crawl my website?

 If you’re looking to get Google to crawl your website, then the most important thing is to make sure that it’s well connected and providing value.

 First and foremost, if the website is full of thin and duplicate content, this is going to stop Google from crawling your website.
 There’s no substitute for a good website design.

 However, there do arise situations from time-to-time that require a little more encouragement.
 Perhaps you’ve created a new page you want to rank.
-Maybe there’s old pages indexed that you want removed from the index, but attributed towards the new page.
+Maybe there are old pages indexed that you want to be removed from the index, but attributed towards the new page.

 To do this, you’ve got a few options:

 You can create a list of your pages you want Google to crawl, then create a fresh XML sitemap file.
 This can then be submitted using the Submit Sitemaps.
 This page can be found in Crawl > Sitemaps.